 What This Offers Homeowners

 Homeowners have a lot to gain when it comes to using payment schedules, and that is the main reason that we offer them.
 For a lot of people, a payment schedule allows them to make a significant and exciting change without necessarily emptying out the savings account in advance.
-This alone is a pretty big perk, but that doesn’t mean that it is the only benefit.
+This alone is a pretty big perk, but that doesn’t mean it is the only benefit.

-Something that we love about offering payment schedules is the fact that it offers you security throughout the process.
+Something that we love about offering payment schedules is the fact that it offers you security throughout the payment process.
 Since you will be paying for significant milestones, it means that you can keep an eye on everything and truly feel good about the investment that you are making.

 What This Means for Us

 At KHB Construction, we try and make sure that we make business decisions that allow us to best serve our customers.
 We know that renovations are expensive, and we know that they can be a fairly intimidating investment.
-This is why we are so happy to be able to meet our clients any way that we can to ensure that everyone gets exactly what they want during their renovation.
-If you are interested in learning more about payment schedules or would like to receive a quote for your next renovation, don’t hesitate to contact us directly!
+This is why we are so happy to be able to meet our clients in any way that we can to ensure that everyone gets exactly what they want during their renovation.
+If you are interested in learning more about a contractor payment schedule or would like to receive a quote for your next renovation, don’t hesitate to contact us directly!